 Many of Hank’s somber songs dealt with his tumultuous first marriage.
-The single’s simplistic waltz-y production is rounded out by languid yet stirring fiddle and lap steel guitar solos.
+Languid yet stirring fiddle and lap steel guitar solos round out the single’s simplistic waltz-y production.

 Mammas Don’t Let Your Babies Grow up to Be Cowboys – Waylon Jennings & Willie Nelson